31+ Easy Minimalist Bullet Journal Weekly Spreads for Busy People

 Today we’re talking about a Bullet Journal page you’ll need to create probably most often in your journal – a weekly spread.

 There are so many styles for your Bullet Journal; everyone can create something perfect just for them.
-In this post I want to talk about simple weekly layout designs.
+In this post, I want to talk about simple Bullet Journal weekly spread designs.

 I know we are all busy people, be it studying or working, and I think it would be horrible to neglect your journal simply because you have no time to draw all the beautiful spreads.